 If your calendar is filled primarily with writing then it can be easy to overlook a birthday or anniversary, but if you have a bright sticker or color jumping out at you, it’s harder to ignore.

 Add notes to plan for seasonal activities, events, and projects.
 It always seems like the holidays sneak up on us but the truth is they are pretty much the same time each year (except for Easter, that day just can’t seem to decide if it needs to be March or April causing all sorts of havoc!)

-In November, with the help of my Your Intentional Holiday Planner, I include notes about gathering my Advent books and resources for our Advent calendar so I’m not scrambling the weekend before December 1st to gather and wrap everything I need.
+In November, with the help of my Your Intentional Holiday Planning Toolkit, I include notes about gathering my Advent books and resources for our Advent calendar so I’m not scrambling the weekend before December 1st to gather and wrap everything I need.

 Using your calendar to remind yourself to plan for special days and seasonal activities can help you be intentional with the time you spend with your family creating memories and traditions.

 I also like to schedule in monthly field trip activities with my kids.